Satellite Events

 Tuesday12:30 – 2:30 pm, 7:30 – 10:00 pm

-All satellites must be approved by VSS.
-An application form must be completed and submitted by January 10, 2024.
+All satellites and social events must be approved by VSS.
+An application form must be completed and submitted by January 10, 2025.

-Approved satellite events will be scheduled in February and organizers of accepted events will be notified thereafter.
-Listing of Satellite Events in VSS media is at the discretion of VSS.
+Approved satellite and social events will be scheduled in January and organizers of accepted events will be notified thereafter.
+Listing of Satellite and Social Events in VSS media is at the discretion of VSS.

 Organizer Requirements